rgeraldes24/hyperion/docs/control-structures.rst

         function f() internal pure returns (uint ret) { return g(7) + f(); }
     }

-These function calls are translated into simple jumps inside the ZVM.
+These function calls are translated into simple jumps inside the QRVM.
 This has the effect that the current memory is not cleared, i.e. passing memory references to internally-called functions is very efficient.
 Only functions of the same contract instance can be called internally.